lmsqueezy/laravel/README.md

 ### Webhooks

-#### Webhooks In Development

 Finally, make sure to set up incoming webhooks.
 This is both needed in development as in production.

+#### Webhooks In Development

-The easiest way to set this up is with the `php artisan lmsqueezy:listen` command that ships with this package.
+The easiest way to set this up while developing your app is with the `php artisan lmsqueezy:listen` command that ships with this package.
 This command will setup a webhook through the Lemon Squeezy API, start listening for any events and remove the webhook when quitting the command.

 ```bash
 php artisan lmsqueezy:listen